The Arizona Trail That Leads To A Stairway Waterfall Is Heaven On Earth

 2. Where are some great places to camp in Arizona?

 If you’ve been wanting to enjoy a night or more camping in our vast wilderness, here are a few suggestions of the best camping spots in Arizona.
 These sites not only are accessible and great for newbies, but they also offer some beautiful views.
 Actually, is there anywhere in Arizona you can’t find an incredible view?
 (That's a rhetorical question...)
 Some of our favorite places to camp in Arizona include Hannagan Meadow Campground, a campsite located in eastern Arizona that is routinely referred to by campers and journalists as the prime recreation area in the Apache-Sitgreaves National Forest; Lost Dutchman State Park, a classic 'desert' park with 134 campsites; and Lynx Lake Campground, a surprising oasis located just minutes from Prescott.

 While the state boasts some serious sublime natural beauty, there are also many dangers lurking in Arizona.
-Grand Canyon National Park has been repeatedly ranked as the most dangerous park in the country; but the hazards don’t stop there — Arizona is home to myriad dangerous animals and insects.
-Some, like the infamous Arizona rattlesnakes, post well-known threats; others, such a particular breed of beetle, are seemingly innocuous creatures with the capacity to kill.
-Read more here, and be careful on your next hike!
+Grand Canyon National Park has been repeatedly ranked as the most dangerous park in the US, but the hazards don’t stop there — Arizona is home to myriad dangerous animals and insects.
+Some, like the infamous Arizona rattlesnakes, pose well-known threats; others, such as a particular breed of beetle, are seemingly innocuous creatures with the capacity to kill.
+Read more about the dangerous animals in Arizona, and be careful on your next hike!